ashutosh0709/Bert-Bible-Chatbot/README.md

 ##################################################################################
 * sudo su

-* Run only when changes are made on github, none made currently  -------cd /home/ubuntu/rasa_3/alexa_bible_skill
+* Run this instruction only when changes are made on github, none made currently  -------cd /home/ubuntu/rasa_3/alexa_bible_skill
-* Dont run currently  -------If needed, then only run(No need to run currently) :-> git pull  https://github.com/ashutosh0709/alexa_bible_skill.git
+* Dont run this instruction currently  -------If needed, then only run(No need to run currently) :-> git pull  https://github.com/ashutosh0709/alexa_bible_skill.git

 * cd /home/ubuntu/rasa_3/alexa_bible_skill/rasa3/actions
 * vi actions.py  :-> Now update url(located just below the 'from' and 'import' statements) with the bert machine's IP ('wq' for saving and exiting vi).